“Mom… I’m going to quit my job and travel the world.” (How to Convince Parents)

 Your parents would absolutely want to be in touch with you at all times so set a schedule as early as now.
-But it’s technically impossible to be connected all the time, so it’s imperative that you explain to them the reality that there will be times that you’re going to be too busy on the road, or that there won’t be any internet connection or mobile service in some of the places that you’ll be setting off to.
+Sure, it’s can be hard to be connected all the time, so it’s imperative that you explain to them the reality that there will be times that you’re going to be too busy on the road, or that there won’t be any internet connection or mobile service in some of the places that you’ll be setting off to.

-Still and all, let them know that you will ensure to get in touch with them for as soon as you can if those situations ever happen.
-Therefore if your parents are not tech-savvy at all, tell them how you can both connect through applications like Skype, WhatsApp, Facebook, etc. and proceed to teach them how to set it up and how to use it.
+Still and all, let them know that you will ensure to get in touch with them as soon as you can if those situations ever happen.
+Therefore if your parents are not tech-savvy at all, tell them how you can connect through applications like Skype, WhatsApp, Facebook, etc., and proceed to teach them how to set it up and how to use it.

-It’s essential to display to your parents that you have thought of your future extensively as you came up with this life-changing decision of traveling the world.
+On how to convince parents, it’s essential to display to them that you have thought of your future extensively as you came up with this life-changing decision of traveling the world.

 Once you acquire their sentiments, ask for their involvement — so that all of you can make the plans together to reinforce the overall consistency and safety of your future travels.
 On top of everything, this would surely give them more confidence, not only in you but in your plans overall.